karimElmougi/comically/README.md

 tired of manga looking terrible on your kindle? waiting forever for conversions?

-comically optimizes manga/comics specifically for e-ink displays. live preview in the terminal shows exactly how it'll look on your device.
+comically optimizes manga/comics specifically for e-ink displays.
+(NEED SOMETHING ABOUT PERFORMANCE). live image preview shows exactly how it'll look on your device

 ![preview](assets/preview.png)

 **built for e-ink:**
-- deep blacks and proper contrast (not washed out lcd optimization)
+- deep blacks and proper contrast
-- perfectly sized for your device (clipping excess margin, smaller files)
+- perfectly sized for your device
-- tiny files that load instantly
+- smaller files so you can read more

 **actually fast:**
 > with spread splitting and rotating enabled